RCStep/CSSG/README.md

 b64 - base64 encode the shellcode
 gzip then b64 - gzip compress then base64 the shellcode
 gzip - gzip compress the shellcode
-b64 then gzip - base64 then gzip compress the shellcode
+b64 then gzip - base64 then gzip compress the shellcode b64 then 7xgzip - base64 then gzip compress the shellcode 7 times

 **Multiline Output:**
 Can be used for non-raw/binary output formats